Sim4n6/Sim4n6/README.md

 |     	|          	|             	|

- ✨ You can reach me via Twitter DMs [@Sim4n6](https://www.twitter.com/sim4n6) ⚡
+ ✨ You can reach me via Gmail sim4n6 AT gmail.com ⚡

- 💬 I'm looking for a remote opportunity and maybe web app pentest mission ...
+ 💬 Currently, I'm looking for a remote opportunity ...